CarpentryConnect/carpentryconnect.org/in-person.markdown

   </tr>
 </table>

+Here are examples of great event programmes from past CarpentryConnects:
+- [The first one is for a week-long event](https://carpentryconnectza.org#prog) and was developed by CarpentryConnect Jo'burg committee, led by Anelda van der Walt in 2018.
+- [The second one is for a multi-day event](https://software.ac.uk/ccmcr19/programme), and was designed by the CarpentryConnect Manchester committee in 2019
+- [The third one is from a day-long, unconference-type](http://ivory.idyll.org/dibsi/CarpentryConWest.html#our-schedule) CarpentryConnect in Davis in 2018

 ## Identify Roles Needed for Your Event to Run Smoothly

 Depending on the size of your event and the number of volunteers you have at hand, one person may need to assume multiple roles to help steer your event on the day.